HGlass07/Mildew-Detection/README.md

 ### Page 4 - ML Performance

-This page summerises the performance metrics of the machine learning model used in the project.
+This page summarises the performance metrics of the machine learning model used in the project.
 Show are:
-- A bar graph summerising the data split between the different sets, per label
+- A bar graph summarising the data split between the different sets, per label
 - Line graphs displaying the accuracy and loss trends for the model
 - A summary of the generalised performance of the model on the test data set